 It is a known fact that the people of British ruled India for several years.
 During the period between 1747 – 1947, around 200 years the British robbed India.
-After ruling for years, the British left India in 1947, remembering which Indians celebrate Independence Day on August 15 of every year.
+After ruling for years, the British left India in 1947, remembering that Indians celebrate Independence Day on August 15 of every year.

 While talking about the British rule in India, many of us talk about the Indian treasures stolen by the British.
 Particularly, the Kohinoor Diamond history is the most common topic when discussing the Indian treasures looted by the British.
 But, excluding Kohinoor Diamond, there were many Indian treasures and monuments stolen by British people when invading India.

-British Rule in India: India Lost Chhatrapati Shivaji Sword
+India Lost Chhatrapati Shivaji Sword

-Chhatrapati Shivaji is a great and brave king of the 17th century who has started his mission of forming Hindavi Swarajya (Hindu Kingdom) since his childhood.
-Many of the traditional weapons of Maratha including swords used by Shivaji are now in London, in the Royal Collection Trust of Royal Family of Britain.
+Chhatrapati Shivaji is a great and brave king of the 17th century who started his mission of forming Hindavi Swarajya (Hindu Kingdom) in his childhood.
+Many of the traditional weapons of Maratha including swords used by Shivaji are now in London, in the Royal Collection Trust of the Royal Family of Britain.
 According to the sources, the Shivaji sword was gifted to the Prince of Wales in 1875 AD by Shivaji IV.